 Go to File->Extract…

-This will open a separate window names “Extract data from file”
+This will open a separate window named “Extract data from file”

-On the left side of the window, check all of the processing modes that you want to run
+On the left side of the window, check the processing mode(s) that you want to run

 Click the “Start” button

 The export process, along with percentage complete, will show in the embedded console window.